About Me

 I worked as a staff psychologist at SJSU's counseling center, providing individual, couple's and group therapy as well as crisis services to a diverse student population.
 I provided individual and group supervision to psychology interns and post-doctoral fellows.
 Additionally, I led an interdisciplinary disordered eating treatment team comprised of a psychiatrist, physician, case manager and fellow staff psychologists.

-Psychologist at Two Chairs
+Senior Clinician at Two Chairs

 I worked as a senior clinician at Two Chairs, a private mental health company, providing long-term individual therapy to a diverse adult population.
 I led a psychodynamic/psychoanalytic consultation group of fellow clinicians.